Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Introduction

-The smoothed particle hydrodynamics method (SPH) was first introduced in \cite{lucy1977numerical} and \cite{gingold1977smoothed} to perform astrophysics simulations of unbounded domains.
-Since its inception, SPH has evolved into an exemplary meshless numerical method widely used across a wide range of industries outside of astrophysics that include biomedical, naval, civil, mechanical, and aerospace engineering \cite{shadloo2016smoothed, liu2010smoothed}.
-The wide ranging adoption of SPH can be traced back to several benefits it has to offer, especially its intrinsic numerical adaptivity.
+SPH was first developed in \cite{lucy1977numerical, gingold1977smoothed} to perform astrophysics simulations of unbounded domains.
+Since its inception, SPH has evolved into an exemplary meshless numerical method widely used across a range of industries that include biomedical, naval, civil, mechanical, and aerospace engineering \cite{shadloo2016smoothed, liu2010smoothed}.
+The wide ranging adoption of SPH can be traced back to the several benefits it has to offer, especially its intrinsic numerical adaptivity.
 Because SPH is meshless and Lagrangian, its numerical topology is adaptive to the dynamics of the governing system of equations.
-In other words, the spatial discretization of SPH does not have fixed or pre-specified connectivity and its numerical integration points are free to move in space as dictated by the dynamics of the problem of interest.
-This intrinsic numerical adaptivity makes SPH extremely beneficial for intrinsically tracking free-surfaces or interfaces, modeling large deforming flows, multiphase flows, compressible flow, and complex fluid-structure interactions.
+In other words, the spatial discretization of SPH does not have fixed or pre-specified connectivity, and its numerical integration points are free to move in space, as dictated by the dynamics of the problem of interest.
+This intrinsic numerical adaptivity makes SPH extremely beneficial for the intrinsic tracking of free-surfaces or interfaces, modeling large deforming flows, multiphase flows, compressible flow, and complex fluid-structure interactions.
 For more on SPH, its benefits, and applications the reader is referred to the following non-exhaustive list of texts and literature \cite{sigalotti2021mathematics,violeau2012fluid,liu2003smoothed,monaghan1992smoothed}.
-While SPH has proven its versatility across industries, it remains a nascent numerical method as well-known ``grand challenges" (GC), listed in \cite{vacondio2021grand} by the SPH rEsearch and engineeRing International Community (SPHERIC), have hindered its complete adoption in theory and practice.
+While SPH has shown promise in its versatility across scientific disciplines, it remains a nascent numerical method with several well-known ``grand challenges" (GC), listed in \cite{vacondio2021grand} by the SPH rEsearch and engineeRing International Community (SPHERIC), hindering its complete adoption in theory and practice.
 Specifically, the following five grand challenges facing SPH have been highlighted by SPHERIC: GC1) convergence, consistency, and stability; GC2) boundary conditions; GC3) adaptivity (numerical refinement); GC4) coupling to other methods; GC5) applicability to industry.
-In recent years, however, these grand challenges have undergone great improvement, especially under GC1-GC3.
-The reader is referred to the literature for more details on these advances, but the following references provide a good starting point \cite{rastelli2022implicit, rastelli2023arbitrarily,english2022modified, antuono2023clone, sun2021accurate, ricci2024multiscale}.
+In recent years, however, these grand challenges have advanced considerably, especially GC1-GC3.
+The reader is referred to the literature for specific details on these improvements, and the following references provide a good starting point \cite{rastelli2022implicit, rastelli2023arbitrarily,english2022modified, antuono2023clone, sun2021accurate, ricci2024multiscale}.